 When you finally reach Mahana Bay, there’s a steep descent to reach the gorgeous green beach.
 We recommend sturdy shoes are recommended to climb your way down.
 Take your time to take in the beautiful scenery.
 The olivine crystals, aquamarine waters and eroded rock formation are magnificent.
 You can swim but do take into account that the surf is pretty strong and that there are no lifeguards around, so be extremely cautious.
 The conditions at green sand beach in Hawaii are extremely windy and the sand literally hits you in the face.
 Wear sunglasses to protect your eyes from the blasting olivine crystals.

-The name Papakolea translates as plover flats, referring to the Pacific golden plovers that are sometimes spotted here during the winter months.
+The Hawaiian term Papakolea translates as plover flats, referring to the Pacific golden plovers that are sometimes spotted here during the winter months.
 So, why not bring your monoculars?

 Our Papakolea beach adventure

 In all honesty: We did hitch a ride in the back of a truck.
 First of all, we had no idea that it’s illegal and why.
 Secondly, since this is not the kind of hike you take with kids, we didn’t even consider hiking to the green sand beach.
 So, we paid the driver $40 and, together with several other tourists, headed to Papakolea.
 The ride lasted for 20 – 25 minutes and the girls, 8 and 6 years old at the time, hated every minute.
 But hey, there was no way back.
 Unfortunately, the challenging circumstances didn’t allow me to take pictures.
 We were so happy to finally reach this amazing beach and enjoy a much-needed break.
 Too soon, after just 15 minutes or so, we had to board the truck to return to the parking lot.